Does domain forwarding affect SEO or can it help with SEO?

 Domain cloaking uses an iframe or embedded frameset to display the content of another site.

-Domain redirecting (also called URL redirecting) requires all traffic that is sent through the new domain name to be redirected to the main domain name.
+Domain redirecting (also called URL redirecting) requires all traffic that is sent through the new domain name to be redirected to the main domain name or redirecting a domain to another domain name.

 1. To limit confusion, it’s better to change the brand (or company) name to better reflect the keyword-rich domain name.
 This could be as simple as recreating the company logo, but you might consult your customer base first.